Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Results

-To demonstrate the versatility of our method, we applied it to various objects constructed with fluorescent micro-spheres samples (see Figure \ref{fig:results_spheres}).
-The sample preparation procedure for the micro-spheres is detailed in Section \ref{sec:methods}.
-The column \textbf{a} of Figure \ref{fig:results_spheres} shows direct images of the fluorescent micro-spheres in our microscope.
+To demonstrate the versatility of our method, we applied it to fluorescent-microsphere structures and to astrocytes stained with the widely used fluorescent dye Alexa Fluor 568 (see Figure \ref{fig:results_spheres}).
+Fluorescent samples preparation procedures are detailed in Section \ref{sec:methods:sample}.
+The column \textbf{a} of Figure \ref{fig:results_spheres} shows direct images of the fluorescent samples in our microscope.
 Figure \ref{fig:results_spheres}\textbf{b} presents the modulus of the Fourier transforms of the images in the column \textbf{a}.
-Figure \ref{fig:results_spheres}\textbf{c} shows the average of the Fourier transform modulus of the frames captured by the camera through the dynamic diffuser.
-Figure \ref{fig:results_spheres}\textbf{d} displays the recovered image imaged through the diffuser, computed using the column \textbf{c} from fig. \ref{fig:results_spheres} with the phase retrieval algorithm \cite{Fienup1982}.
+Figure \ref{fig:results_spheres}\textbf{c} presents individual frames for different objects captured through the varying diffuser, with photon counts reaching as low as 0.14 photons per pixel in 1152 captured frames, as shown in the second row.
+Figure \ref{fig:results_spheres}\textbf{d} shows the RMS averaging of the Fourier transform modulus of the frames captured by the camera through the dynamic diffuser.
+Figure \ref{fig:results_spheres}\textbf{e} displays the recovered image imaged through the diffuser, computed using the column \textbf{d} from fig. \ref{fig:results_spheres} with the phase retrieval algorithm \cite{Fienup1982}.
+Rows 1 to 3 present results obtained with fluorescent microspheres, while row 4 shows data from Alexa Fluor 568-labeled astrocytes.